maelfabien/maelfabien.github.io/_pages/phd.md

 [Introduction to Kaldi](https://maelfabien.github.io/signal/kaldi/): An introduction to install, understand the key features, the organization, and get you started with Kaldi.

+[Kaldi for speaker verification](https://maelfabien.github.io/signal/kaldi2/): An example on how to run Kaldi for speaker verification.

 # Voice Processing Fundamentals

 [Introduction to Voice Processing in Python](https://maelfabien.github.io/machinelearning/Speech8/#): Summary of the book "Voice Computing with Python" with concepts, code and examples.